 - Select the flowers that are nearly open.
 Pinch the stalk just below the flower head and pop off the bloom.
 Collect them in a tightly woven basket.

-- The flowers that are done blooming give you an opportunity to collect chamomile seeds or allow the plants to self-seed next year’s patch.
-(Be careful with self-seeding if you like to keep tight control of what grows in your flower beds—chamomile will happily spread everywhere.)
+- The flowers that are done blooming give you an opportunity to collect seeds or allow the plants to self-seed next year’s patch.
+(Be careful with self-seeding if you like to keep tight control of what grows in your flower beds—it will happily spread everywhere.)

 Be aware that there are very rare reports of a topical hypersensitivity to chamomile.
 The potential pool of folks affected are those who are also allergic to other members of the Asteraceae family, such as ragweed.
 If you develop a rash while picking chamomile flowers, it is best to avoid using them externally or internally.